top of page

 “If I knew what the hell was going on, then maybe I could get us out of here.”

-The boy looked up, then laughed hysterically.
+He looked up and laughed hysterically.
 “Don’t you realize?
 We’re never getting out of here.”

 “You don’t understand.”
-The boy turned away again and contracted into himself more.
+He turned away again and contracted into himself more.
 “We’re done for.”

 Xander peered back at the shimmering red-hot gate, buzzing with electric fire.
 Beyond the gate, he watched as the guards continued to chant and fight.
-There was something very strange about this place, something he couldn’t quite place his finger on.
+There was something strange about this place, something he couldn’t quite put his finger on.
 The beach, the binary star, the jungle, the strange animals, the barbarians, and now this camp.
-None of it made any sense, yet here it was.
+None of it made any sense, and yet, here it was.

-When nothing happened, he sighed, and then sat back against the irregularly grooved cell wall.
-It took him a moment to find a comfortable position.
-He closed his eyes hard.
+When nothing happened, he sighed and sat back against the irregularly grooved cell wall.
+He took a moment to find a position that wasn’t necessarily comfortable, but suitable enough for sleep.
+He closed his eyes.

-And soon enough, he drifted off into a strange sleep, and the prison cell, the barbarians, and the boy all faded away.
+Soon enough, he drifted off into a strange abyss, and the prison cell, the unruly barbarians, and the boy all faded away.

 Next Chapter: